 Load data from a remote data set

-To automatically load DB data set, Create a new SPSS Modeler Flow and click the Find and Add Data icon (Shows the Find and Add Data icon) in the toolbar.
+To automatically load DB data set, Create a new SPSS Modeler Flow and click the Find and Add Data icon in the toolbar.
 Then, click the Connection tab.
-Find the DB data set that you want, and click it
+Find the remote data set that you want, and click it.

-Select one DB data set and drag it to the Canvas
+Select one remote data set and drag it to the Canvas.

 You can use the Table name on the Database import node dialog box to gain access to a database and read data from the selected table.